gbin2265/icingaweb2-module-columnexport/doc/installation.md

 Create the file : /etc/icingaweb2/module/columnexport/config.ini

-See also config.ini file in the doc section.
+See also config.ini file in the doc section for more information.

 4. <b>modify the icingaweb2 code to expand the menu</b>